arianitbp/slate/source/index.md

  ]
 ```

-This endpoint retrieves all contacts.
+This endpoint create a contact.

 ### HTTP Request